 Poor Drainage: If water is allowed to stand or "pond" next to your home, the soil will absorb the water.
 As it does, the soil can weaken and soften once again.

 Plumbing Leaks & Broken Water Lines: When a home's plumbing begins to leak under a slab foundation, the soils underneath can begin to become saturated, weakening their supporting capacity.

 In order to level a site where a foundation will be built, builders sometimes bring in loose soil from another location to fill depressed or hollow areas.

 This newly moved "fill" soil is much looser and lighter than the dense, hard-packed virgin soils at the site that haven't been disturbed -- possibly for centuries!

 The fill soil brought in by the builder has to be compacted thoroughly before a foundation is built on top of it.
 If the soil is not compacted well, it may begin to compress underneath the weight of your new home, creating settlement problems that can damage your foundation.

 As a locally owned and operated foundation repair company, Alpha Foundations understand the ways that soils in Florida and Georgia affect the homes they surround.
 Our team of in-house foundation contractors is ready to meet with you to explain what's happening with your foundation -- and how to fix it.

 To help you decide, we provide each of our customers with a free, no-obligation foundation repair quote, in writing, before you spend a dime with us.
 Each quote includes an on-site inspection, a personal consultation, and a detailed proposal on how we can work to fix your problem.
-We proudly serve Saint Augustine, Tallahassee, Jacksonville, Gainesville, Palm Coast, Valdosta, Albany, Middleburg, Pensacola, Saint Johns, and the surrounding areas of Florida and Georgia.
+We proudly serve St. Augustine, Jacksonville, Tallahassee, Gainesville, Palm Coast, Valdosta, Albany, Middleburg, Pensacola, Saint Johns, and the surrounding areas of Florida and Georgia.